moding-il/bizdoc.core/README.md

 }
 ```

-### Report
+### Reports

-A report component has a data model, a backing class and an arguments class.
+A _report_ component has a data model, a backing class and an arguments class.

 ```c#
 public class MyReportDataModel